 Average score for both games: 74.5/100

 And that is the story about Fox Interactive's two Simpsons games developed by Radical and what makes them so special and why we want Sony and Nintendo to release them on their catalogs.
 While it may seem like a convincing statement, there is a silver lining to this story.
-The first one is that if Road Rage did do well and get inspired by Crazy Taxi, then it would've received a lot of praise and SEGA wouldn't file a lawsuit against the companies over patent infringement at all because the Simpsons and Crazy Taxi are both great.
+The first one is that if Road Rage did do well and get inspired by Crazy Taxi, then it would've received a lot of praise and SEGA wouldn't file a lawsuit against the companies over patent infringement at all because the Simpsons and Crazy Taxi are both great, especially when driving around Springfield to help passengers.